ethandark310/EthanDarkPortfolio/README.md

 # Ethan Dark Graduate Portfolio
 A portfolio of all recent projects from my graduate program at CU Boulder.
+My resume can be found [here](docs/Resume Github/ethandark resume.pdf)

 ### Agenda
 1. SherLock vs. Moriarty